IbrahimHanyEl-Sheikh/AWS-Cloud-Devops-Udacity/Deploy Static Website on AWS/README.md

 # this is my static website hosted on AWS

-**In this project, we will deploy a static website to AWS by performing the following steps:**
+**In this project, we deployed a static website to AWS by performing the following steps:**

 - We created a public **S3 bucket** and upload the website files to your bucket.